Holy Sh*t. That Grey’s Character Is Back — Here’s What It Means

 Meredith sees Derek.

-“Meredith!” he yells, waving his arms and sporting a wide smile.
+“Meredith!”
+Derek yells, waving his arms and sporting a wide smile.
 “Derek?”
 Meredith asks, shocked by the sight of her dead husband.
 Then the episode ends.

-Advertisement

 The promo that airs after “Center” confirms fans really did just see Derek on Grey's Anatomy after five long years away.
 But, that treat also suggests Grey’s Anatomy’s protagonist is in one of the most alarming medical crises of her life.
 In the trailer for third episode “My Happy Ending,” we see Meredith looking unwell in a hospital bed.
 She explains that she is terrified that if she falls asleep, she will never wake up again.
-Unfortunately, it’s likely Meredith will want to go back to dreaming, considering the fact that the vision of her beloved late husband is waiting there for her.
+Unfortunately, it’s likely Meredith will want to go back to dreaming, since the vision of her beloved late husband is waiting for her there.

+Advertisement

-It is unclear if Meredith's has contracted COVID-19 or if she is suffering from some other mysterious illness.
+It is unclear if Meredith has contracted COVID-19 or if she is suffering from some other mysterious illness.

 Despite the dark underlying meaning in Derek’s dream sequence resurgence, the Grey’s team does hope, more than anything, it brings viewers joy.
-Stars Ellen Pompeo and Patrick Dempsey told Deadline the idea came about after they went on a hike in Malibu.
+Stars Ellen Pompeo and Patrick Dempsey told Deadline the idea came about after they went on a hike during after the pandemic began.
 Showrunner Krista Vernoff had already decided she wanted to do a beach sequence in season 17, but hadn’t considered adding McDreamy to the proceedings.
-“Patrick and I weren’t hiking on the beach, but we were hiking in Malibu, [where], you can see the beach,” Pompeo told Deadline.
+“Patrick and I weren’t hiking on the beach, but we were hiking in Malibu, [where] you can see the beach,” Pompeo told Deadline.
 “And the idea just struck me so I just said to him, 'Would you ever consider coming and being a part of the storytelling this season?'”